ahmarammar/minimal-calculator/README.md

-# minimal-calculator-webapp
+# Calculator
-A simple Calculator with a Beautiful User Interface, inspires from the challenge of Frontend-Mentor.
+A simple calculator with a beautiful user interface, it is inspires from the challenge of Frontend-Mentor.